sol1/icingaweb2-module-netbox/README.md

 ### Example sync of devices to hosts

 1. Add an "Import Source" with an API token, with name "Netbox devices".
+2. Set the "Key column name" value to "keyid"
-2. Select "Devices" from Object type to import, then "Store" to save it.
+3. Select "Devices" from Object type to import, then "Store" to save it.
-3. Read and perform steps in the "Property Modifiers" section below.
+4. Read and perform steps in the "Property Modifiers" section below.
-4. Select the new import source "Netbox devices", then "Trigger import run".
+5. Select the new import source "Netbox devices", then "Trigger import run".
-5. Select the "Sync rule" tab and create a rule with the fields filled out as follows:
+6. Select the "Sync rule" tab and create a rule with the fields filled out as follows:
-  * Rule name: Devices
+  * Rule name: Netbox Devices -> Hosts
   * Object Type: Hosts
   * Update Policy: Replace
   * Purge: Yes
-6. Select the new "Devices" rule and select the "Properties" tab.
+7. Select the new "Netbox Devices -> Hosts" rule and select the "Properties" tab.
-7. Add a sync property rule with the following fields set:
+8. Add a sync property rule with the following fields set:
-  * Source Name: "Netbox devices"
+  * Source Name: Netbox devices
-  * Destination field: "object_name"
+  * Destination field: object_name
-  * Source Column: "name"
+  * Source Column: keyid
-  * Set based on filter: "No"
+  * Set based on filter: No
-8. Add another sync property with the following fields set:
+9. Add another sync property with the following fields set:
-  * Source Name: "Netbox devices"
+  * Source Name: Netbox devices
-  * Destination field: "address"
+  * Destination field: address
-  * Source Column: "ipv4_address"
+  * Source Column: ipv4_address
-  * Set based on filter: "No"
+  * Set based on filter: No
-9. Select the sync rule "Devices" again, then click "Trigger this sync".
+10. Select the sync rule "Netbox Devices -> Hosts" again, then click "Trigger this sync".
-10. Select "Activity log" on the left, then "Deploy pending changes".
+11. Select "Activity log" on the left, then "Deploy pending changes".

 What did we do?
 We created an import source "Netbox devices" which imports Netbox devices from the Netbox API into the Director database.